jjcherian/conditional-conformal/README.md

 ## Examples

-The easiest way to start using fairaudit may be to go through the following notebook:
+The easiest way to start using conditionalconformal may be to go through the following notebook:

  * [Synthetic Data](https://github.com/jjcherian/conditional-conformal/blob/main/experiments/SyntheticData.ipynb)